risingwavelabs/risingwave-docs/docs/guides/ingest-from-postgres-cdc.md

 RisingWave implements CDC via PostgresQL replication.
 Inspect the current progress via the [`pg_replication_slots`](https://www.postgresql.org/docs/14/view-pg-replication-slots.html) view.
 Remove inactive replication slots via [`pg_drop_replication_slot()`](https://www.postgresql.org/docs/current/functions-admin.html#:~:text=pg_drop_replication_slot).
 :::

-### Multiple CDC source tables
+### Multiple CDC tables

-If you are creating multiple PostgreSQL CDC source tables, we recommend you to create a publication in the PostgreSQL database in advance.
+If you are creating multiple PostgreSQL CDC tables, we recommend you to create a publication in the PostgreSQL database in advance.
 Specify the publication name with the `publication.name` parameter.
 Otherwise, some tables may not function as expected.

 ### Data format